Policy Evaluation in Continuous MDPs with Efficient Kernelized Gradient Temporal Difference: Conclusion

 \end{enumerate} \end{lemma} {\bf Proof of Lemma \ref{lemma:iterate_relations}\eqref{lemma:value_function_difference}}: Consider the Hilbert-norm difference of value functions at the next and current iteration, and use the definition of $V_{t+1}$ in \eqref{eq:quasi_projected_fsgd_projected}, i.e.,

-where we add and subtract the functional stochastic quasi-gradient $\hat{\nabla}_V J(V_t, z_{t+1}; \bbx_t, \pi(\bbx_t), \bby_t )$ on the first line of \eqref{eq:value_function_difference_1} and apply the triangle inequality $(a+b)^2 \leq 2 a^2 + 2 b^2$ which holds for any $a,b$.
-Now, we may apply Proposition \ref{prop1} to the second term.
-Doing so and computing the expectation conditional on the filtration $\ccalF_t$ yields
+where we add and subtract the functional stochastic quasi-gradient $\hat{\nabla}_V J(V_t, z_{t+1}; \bbx_t, \pi(\bbx_t), \bby_t )$ on the first line of \eqref{eq:value_function_difference_1} and {the fact that the square of a sum is less than the sum of squares, due to Cauchy-Schwartz, i.e., $(a+b)^2 \leq 2 a^2 + 2 b^2$ for any $a,b>0$}.
+Now, we may apply Proposition \ref{prop1} to the second term and compute the conditional expectation to obtain